 Even if a woman is a homemaker, her falling ill can really upset the family’s finances.
 Thus, it is important for every woman to have her own health insurance plan.

-Every woman should ask 5 key questions before buying health insurance
+Every woman should ask 5 key questions before buying health insurance for herself.

 How much cover do I need?

 The most important question is regarding how much insurance you need.
 This decision should be based on your age, the number of dependents you may be supporting, as well as the cost of medical care in the city you live in.
 With soaring medical costs, it is advisable to pick a cover that adequately supports these requirements.
 Furthermore, it is advisable to increase the sum insured by 10-15 per cent every year to match the medical inflation.

 Ideally, health insurance for women

 should cover your hospitalization expenses and you should look into a plan which also covers certain illnesses specific to you.
 Several insurers today offer covers which include women-specific illnesses such as cancers of the reproductive system, pregnancy-related complications and so on.

 Covers for maternity and new born babies are also becoming common.
 As maternity benefits are often not covered by employers, it is a good idea to opt for such a plan.

 It will also help in case you decide to quit or change jobs in course of time.
 It may be necessary to hold both a health cover and a critical illness cover.
 To illustrate, a health insurance plan from Bajaj Allianz for a 30-year-old woman would cost Rs 3,283 a year for a sum insured of Rs 2 lakh, and a woman-specific critical illness plan would come up to Rs 1,719 for the same sum insured.